OniuUI/cc-musicplayer/README.md

 ---

-*This is a modern rewrite of the original cc-music-player with enhanced features and a completely new interface.*
+*This is a modern rewrite of the original cc-music-player with enhanced features, a completely new interface, and clean modular architecture.*